TheXTech/TheXTech/README.md

 # Frequently Asking Questions

 ## What is this?
-It's an implementation of an old VB6 engine, purely written in C++.
+It's an port of an old VB6 engine, purely written in C++.
 It reproduces an old engine completely (except an Editor), includes lots of its logical bugs (crashy bugs where they were found got being fixed).

 ## Why you made it?
 Why?
 I have several purposes for what I made it: